roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Windows container/Mount SMB file systems to Windows containers.md

 ## Step 1: Deploy the FlexVolume plug-in

-For more information, see the "[Deploy the FlexVolume plug-in in the ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Windows container/Mount Alibaba Cloud disks to Windows containers.md)" section of the Mount Alibaba Cloud disks to Windows containers topic.
+For more information, see the [Deploy the FlexVolume plug-in in the ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Windows container/Mount Alibaba Cloud disks to Windows containers.md) section of the Mount Alibaba Cloud disks to Windows containers topic.

 ## Step 2: Create a PV and a PVC